aiven/devportal/docs/platform/howto/aws-privatelink-setup-step-by-step-using-aiven-and-aws-web-console.rst

-Assuming your AWS account ID is 111122223333 and you'd like to allow anyone (e.g. you have multiple IAM users) in your AWS account to establish Privatelink connection to access your Aiven resources, enter ``arn:aws:iam::111122223333:root`` in `Principals`.
+Assuming your AWS account ID is 111122223333 and you'd like to allow anyone (e.g. you have multiple IAM users) in your AWS account to establish Privatelink connection to access your Aiven resources, ente ``arn:aws:iam::111122223333:root`` in `Principals`.

 If you only allow a specific user (e.g. yourself) to access your Aiven